Package Versioning

 - Patch is incremented when the release only contains bugfixes and very minor/trivial features considered necessary.

-The dev notation refers to the next release, i.e.: 5.0.0-dev
+The dev notation refers to the next release, i.e.: 5.0.0-dev is the development version leading to 5.0.0.

 For package development: